KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

 Against just about every single normal enemy in the game, Ganyu’s Trail of Qilin \(E\) has been shown to properly taunt the various enemies.
-The enemies that were included in testing are: Abyss mage, Slime, Boar King, Cryo Cicin Mage, Electro Cicin Mage, Geovishap Hatchling, Ruin Guard, Ruin Hunter, Hili/Samachurl, Lawachurl, Mitachurl, Pyro Agent, Electro/Hydro Skirmishers, Pyro Skirmisher and \(Cryo\)Whooperflower.
+The enemies that were included in testing are: Abyss mage, Slime, Boar King, Cryo Cicin Mage, Electro Cicin Mage, Geovishap Hatchling, Ruin Guard, Ruin Hunter, Hili/Samachurl, Lawachurl, Mitachurl, Pyro Agent, Electro/Hydro Skirmishers, Pyro Skirmisher and \(Cryo\) Whopperflower.

 **Evidence:**